Coronavirus Frequently Asked Questions

 The field is available for guests who wish to travel during the night, and may need somewhere safe to park if you arrive early on their arrival day e.g. 4/5/6am before your pitch is ready.

-Please note that we cannot accept guests to camp at Polmanter on the 3rd of July, and so you must not plan your journey to drive to us during the day, and hope to stay on the arrivals field for the night before your booking if you are joining us for opening day.
+Please note that we cannot accept guests to camp at Polmanter until the park is allowed to open, and so you must not plan your journey to drive to us during the day, and hope to stay on the arrivals field for the night before your booking if you are joining us for opening day.

 We’d hate to get into trouble with our neighbours and the council for breaking ‘lockdown’ by allowing camping on the site too soon, after waiting so patiently to reopen.